The Compelling Need for Cultural and Linguistic Competence

 To eliminate long-standing disparities in the health status of people of diverse racial, ethnic and cultural backgrounds.

 Nowhere are the divisions of race, ethnicity and culture more sharply drawn than in the health of the people in the United States.
-Despite recent progress in overall national health, there are continuing disparities in the incidence of illness and death among African Americans, Latino/Hispanic Americans, Native Americans, Asian Americans, Alaskan Natives and Pacific Islanders as compared with the US population as a whole.
-In recognition of these continuing disparities, the President of the United States has targeted six areas of health status and committed resources to address cancer, cardiovascular disease, infant mortality, diabetes, HIV/AIDS and child and adult immunizations aggressively.
-(See Health Disparities Among Ethnic and Racial Groups.)
+Despite recent progress in overall national health, there are continuing disparities in the incidence of illness and death among African Americans, Latino/Hispanic Americans, Native Americans, Asian Americans, Alaskan Natives and Pacific Islanders as compared with the U.S. population as a whole.

 To improve the quality of services and health outcomes.